gskhaled/data-engineering-project/README.md

     4. We dropped the unwanted or unreliable data from the datasets.
     5. We did some data imputation in order to fill in the needed misssing data.
     6. We merged the datasets together into one big dataset which was then used to answer our research questions.
-    7. Answering our research questions:
+    7. Answering our research questions, which are:
         a.
 What is the relationship between life expectency and happiness in each region?
         b.
 What is the happiness factor that contributes the most to the happiness score, based on the Region?
         c.
 What is the count of countries with life expectancy less/greater than the total average in each year?